Frequently Asked Questions

-Because the trail is narrow and heavily wooded, the sounds of the ATV’s will normally keep the animals away.
+Because the trail is narrow and heavily wooded, the sounds of the ATVs normally keep the animals away.

 Water and snacks are provided, but you may certainly bring your own.
 The drinks have to be non-alcoholic and in a plastic bottle.

-Yes, as long as each person has a valid drivers license, are at least 16 years old, and are comfortable driving an ATV.
+Yes, as long as each person has a valid driver’s license, is at least 16 years old, and is comfortable driving an ATV.

 There are no restrooms on the trail itself.
 We make a restroom stop right before the trailhead and stop there again on the way back to town.
 Toilet paper is provided in each person’s snack pack in case guests need a bathroom break on the trail.